symfony/symfony-docs/frontend.rst

   things like JSX (React), Vur or TypeScript.
 It's the recommended option for new Symfony apps.

-* :ref:`Asset Mapper <frontend-asset-mapper>`, is a production-ready simpler alternative to Webpack Encore that runs entirely in PHP.
+* :ref:`AssetMapper <frontend-asset-mapper>`, is a production-ready simpler alternative to Webpack Encore that runs entirely in PHP.
 It's currently experimental.

-Overall, `Asset Mapper` is powerful & simpler, but doesn't support certain features like JSX or TypeScript:
+AssetMapper is powerful & simpler, but doesn't support certain features like JSX or TypeScript:

 =========================================  =================  =================
                                            Encore             AssetMapper